alexvannoy/ExampleRAPI/README.md

 - Add whatever functions and stuff you need in `/R/`
 - Add any endpoint handlers to `/R/run_app`
 - Change the name of the package if you want, but that changes in a lot of places, so good luck.
+- If you use `buildme.sh`, you'll need to change the `docker.io` repo.
+  - You'll also need to have valid cached creds for that, to run.